ropensci/roweb3/content/blog/2025-11-25-translation-devguide-pt/index.md

 [^2]: Translation note: In English, the expression “the users” is gender-neutral, but in Portuguese it defaults to the masculine form.
 In this translation, inclusive alternatives were adopted where appropriate to avoid unnecessary gender marking.

 One barrier that remains for readers of the Portuguese Dev Guide is that most of the function names, package documentation, and book references still point to English-language content.
-However, the rOpenSci team has been working to translate blog posts referenced in the Dev Guide into Portuguese, which gradually helps reduce this gap.
+However, the rOpenSci team has been working to translate blog posts referenced in the Dev Guide into Portuguese, which will gradually help reduce this gap.

 ## Impact and Next Steps